 2. Be brandable

-Brainstorm catchy words from your niche that are of with some meaning.
+Brainstorm catchy words from your niche that are of some meaning.
 You can also use the Thesaurus dictionary to play words.

 3. Make it more accessible and informative

 Names that don’t need a human to think too hard are typically the easiest to remember and are likely to be memorable.

 Concurrently, find the word that defines your blog about is.
 For instance, my domain name, www.bloggingexplained.com, is Right off the bat; people can easily understand what they’ll find on my site.

 Similarly, businessnewsdaily.com, searchenginejournal.com, yourstory.com, etc., are some domain names that inform at a glance what their business is about.

 Using your full name can be great, especially when you’re the face of the brand.

 It can be super helpful when your target group is more comfortable hiring someone than an agency.
 Besides, it is a lot about flexibility; you don’t have to stick to a single area of focus anytime you consider expanding.